 As SEO is a crucial part of web learning, it is better to know the terms, common phrases, and definitions first.
 In this article, we are going to share an SEO glossary with you which will be useful, to begin with.

-Previously, we have published a detailed guide on WordPress glossary and now We’re here with SEO glossary.
+Previously, we published a detailed guide on WordPress glossary and now We’re here with an SEO glossary.
 We’ve categorized the most commonly used SEO terms into 7 groups.

 1. SEO Glossary 101 (Fundamentals Terms)

 Here, we are going to cover the common and must-know terms and phrases that you will commonly see in different areas of SEO.

 Backlinks are also known as inbound links.
 These are links put on one website to drive traffic to your website.
 Search engines use such links to help discover and rank content.